-    Dunbar aspired to a career in law, but his mother’s meager financial situation precluded his university education.
-He consequently sought immediate employment with various Dayton businesses, including newspapers, only to be rejected because of his race.
+Dunbar aspired to a career in law, but his mother’s financial situation precluded his university education.
+He consequently sought employment with various Dayton businesses, including newspapers, only to be rejected because of his race.
 He finally settled for work as an elevator operator, a job that allowed him time to continue writing.
-At this time Dunbar produced articles, short stories, and poems, including several in the black-dialect style that later earned him fame.
+At this time Dunbar produced articles, short stories, and poems, including several in the dialect style that later earned him fame.

 Shortly after the publication of Oak and Ivy Dunbar was approached by attorney Charles A. Thatcher, an admirer sympathetic to Dunbar’s college education.
 Dunbar, however, was greatly encouraged by sales of Oak and Ivy and so rejected Thatcher to pursue a literary career.
 Thatcher then applied himself to promoting Dunbar in nearby Toledo, Ohio, and helped him obtain work there reading his poetry at libraries and literary gatherings.
 Dunbar also found unexpected support from psychiatrist Henry A. Tobey, who helped distribute Oak and Ivy in Toledo and occasionally sent Dunbar much needed financial aid.

 Through Thatcher and Tobey, Dunbar met an agent and secured more public readings and a publishing contract.
 He then published Lyrics of Lowly Life, a poetry collection derived primarily from verse already featured in Oak and Ivy and Majors and Minors.
-This new volume sold impressively across America and established Dunbar as the nation’s foremost black poet.
+This new volume sold impressively across America and established Dunbar as the nation’s foremost Black poet.
 On the strength of his recent acclaim Dunbar commenced a six-month reading tour of England.
-There he found publishers for a British edition of Lyrics of Lowly Life and befriended musician Samuel Coleridge-Taylor, with whom he then collaborated on the operetta “Dream Lovers.”
+There he found publishers for a British edition of Lyrics of Lowly Life and befriended musician Samuel Coleridge-Taylor, with whom he collaborated on the operetta “Dream Lovers.”

 When Dunbar returned to the United States in 1897 he obtained a clerkship at the Library of Congress in Washington, D.C.
 Soon afterwards he married fellow writer Alice Ruth Moore.
 Although his health suffered during the two years he lived in Washington, the period nonetheless proved fruitful for Dunbar.
-In 1898 he published his first short story collection, Folks From Dixie, in which he delineated the situation of blacks in both pre-and post-emancipation United States.
+In 1898 he published his first short story collection, Folks From Dixie, in which he delineated the situation of African Americans in both pre-and post-emancipation United States.
 Although these tales, unlike some of his dialect verse, were often harsh examinations of racial prejudice, Folks From Dixie was well received upon publication.

-Dunbar’s first novel, The Uncalled, which recalled Nathaniel Hawthorne’s The Scarlet Letter in probing the spiritual predicament of a minister.
+Dunbar’s first novel, The Uncalled (1898), recalled Nathaniel Hawthorne’s The Scarlet Letter in probing the spiritual predicament of a minister.
 Critics largely rejected The Uncalled as dull and unconvincing in its portrait of Frederick Brent, a pastor who had, in childhood, been abandoned by an alcoholic father and then raised by a zealously devout spinster, Hester Prime (Hawthorne’s protagonist in The Scarlet Letter was named Hester Prynne).
 After securing a pastor’s post, Brent alienated church-goers by refusing to reproach an unwed mother.
 He resigns from his pastorship and departs for Cincinnati.
 After further misadventure—he ends his marriage engagement and encounters his father, now a wandering preacher—Brent finds fulfillment and happiness as minister in another congregation.

-The Sport of the Gods, Dunbar’s final novel, presents a far more critical and disturbing portrait of black America.
+Dunbar followed The Strength of Gideon with his second novel, The Love of Landry (1900), about an ailing woman who arrives in Colorado for convalescence and finds true happiness with a cowboy.
+Like the earlier Uncalled, The Love of Landry was dismissed by critics.
+Dunbar suffered further critical setback with his next novel, The Fanatics (1901), about America at the beginning of the Civil War.
+Its central characters are from white families who differ in their North-South sympathies and spark a dispute in their Ohio community.
+The Fanatics was a commercial failure upon publication.
+The Sport of the Gods (1902), Dunbar’s final novel, presented a far more critical and disturbing portrait of Black America.
 The work centers on butler Berry Hamilton and his family.
 After Berry is wrongly charged with theft by his white employers, he is sentenced to ten years of prison labor.
 His remaining family—wife, son, and daughter—consequently find themselves targets of abuse in their southern community, and after being robbed by the local police they head north to Harlem.
-There they encounter further hardship and strife: the son becomes embroiled in the city’s seamy nightlife and succumbs to alcoholism and crime; the naive daughter is exploited by fellow blacks and begins a questionable dancing career; and the mother, convinced that her husband’s prison sentence has negated their marriage, weds an abusive profligate.
+There they encounter further hardship and strife: the son becomes embroiled in the city’s seamy nightlife and succumbs to alcoholism and crime; the naive daughter is exploited and begins a questionable dancing career; and the mother, convinced that her husband’s prison sentence has negated their marriage, weds an abusive profligate.
 A happy resolution is achieved only after Berry’s accuser confesses, while dying, that his charge was fabricated, whereupon Berry is released from prison.
 He then travels north and finds his family in disarray.
 But the cruel second husband is then, conveniently, murdered, and the parental Hamiltons are reunited in matrimony.

-Dunbar and his wife separated in 1902.
-The next year, following a nervous breakdown and another bout of pneumonia, Dunbar managed to assemble another verse collection, Lyrics of Love and Laughter, and another short story collection, In Old Plantation Days.
-With Lyrics of Love and Laughter he confirmed his reputation as America’s premier black poet.
-The volume contains both sentimental and somberly realistic expressions and depictions of black life, and it features both dialect and standard English verse.
+Although its acclaim was hardly unanimous, The Sport of the Gods nonetheless earned substantial praise as a powerful novel of protest.
+By this time, however, Dunbar was experiencing considerable turmoil in his own life.
+Prior to writing The Sport of the Gods he had suffered another lapse of poor health, compounded by alcoholism.
+And after The Sport of the Gods appeared in 1902, Dunbar’s marital situation worsened; the couple separated in 1902.
+The next year, following a nervous breakdown and another bout of pneumonia, Dunbar assembled another verse collection, Lyrics of Love and Laughter (1903), and another short story collection, In Old Plantation Days (1903).
+With Lyrics of Love and Laughter he confirmed his reputation as America’s premier African American poet.
+The volume contains both sentimental and somberly realistic expressions and depictions of Black life, and it features both dialect and standard English verse.
 In Old Plantation Days is comprised of twenty-five stories set on a southern plantation during the days of slavery.
-Dunbar’s stories drew the ire of many critics for his stereotyped characters, and some of his detractors even alleged that he contributed to racist concepts while simultaneously disdaining such thinking.
+Dunbar’s stories drew the ire of many critics for their stereotyped characters, and some of his detractors even alleged that he contributed to racist concepts while simultaneously disdaining such thinking.

+In the years immediately following his death, Dunbar’s standing as America’s foremost Black poet seemed assured, and his dialect poems were prized as supreme achievements in African American literature.
+In the ensuing decades, however, his reputation was damaged by scholars questioning the validity of his often stereotypic characterizations and his apparent unwillingness to sustain an anti-racist stance.
 More recently Dunbar’s stature has increased markedly.
-He is once again regarded as America’s first great black poet, and his standard English poems are now, perhaps surprisingly, prized as his greatest achievements in verse.
-Contemporary champions include Addison Gayle, Jr., whose Oak and Ivy: A Biography of Paul Laurence Dunbar, is considered a key contribution to Dunbar studies, and black poet Nikki Giovanni, whose prose contribution to A Singer in the Dawn: Reinterpretations of Paul Laurence Dunbar, edited by Jay Martin, hails Dunbar as “a natural resource of our people.”
-For Giovanni, as for other Dunbar scholars, his work constitutes both a history and a celebration of black life.
+He is once again regarded as America’s first great Black poet, and his standard English poems are now prized as some of his greatest achievements in verse.
+Contemporary champions include Addison Gayle, Jr., whose Oak and Ivy: A Biography of Paul Laurence Dunbar, is considered a key contribution to Dunbar studies, and Nikki Giovanni, whose prose contribution to A Singer in the Dawn: Reinterpretations of Paul Laurence Dunbar, edited by Jay Martin, hails Dunbar as “a natural resource of our people.”
+For Giovanni, as for other Dunbar scholars, his work constitutes both a history and a celebration of Black life.
 “There is no poet, black or nonblack, who measures his achievement,” she declared.
 “Even today.
 He wanted to be a writer and he wrote.”